Pavan Wadeyar

 Pavan Wadeyar (born 10 December 1987) is an Indian film director, screenwriter, lyricist, actor and producer best known for his work in Kannada cinema.
 He is known for writing and directing Govindaya Namaha (2012), for which he won the SIIMA award for the Best Debut Director.
-Being Producer, His Film Dollu won the National Film Award for Best Feature Film In Kannada 2022.
+Being Producer, his film Dollu won the National Film Award for Best Kannada Feature Film at the 68th National Film Awards (2022).

 Career

 Wadeyar began his career by working as an assistant director to Yogaraj Bhat in Pancharangi (2010).
 He made his directional debut with Govindaya Namaha (2012) that went to become a successful film.
 He won the SIIMA award for the Best Debut Director.
 He later remade the film in Telugu as Potugadu (2013).

 Wadeyar's Googly starring Yash and Kriti Kharbanda was a major success.
 Wadeyar made his acting debut in 2014 film Preethi Geethi Ityaadi directed by Veerendra.
-In 2015 he directed Rana Vikrama starring Puneeth Rajkumar which became blockbuster hit.
+He worked as a writer for Kwatle Satisha (2014).
+In 2015, he directed Rana Vikrama starring Puneeth Rajkumar which became blockbuster hit.
 In 2016 Pavan directed Jessie and Nataraja Service.

-His film Dollu won 68th National Film Awards 2022 in Best Feature Film in Kannada.
+In 2021, Wadeyar produced Dollu, a film tracing the origins of Dollu Kunitha directed by Sagar Puranik.
+The film won the Best Feature Film in Kannada at the 68th National Film Awards in 2023.
+In the same year, it was reported that Wadeyar was directing a Hindi film titled Awasthi Vs Awasthi.

-Currently he is foraying into Bollywood with "Awasthi Vs Awasthi".
+In 2026, it was reported that Wadeyar was directing Bail, starring Shiva Rajkumar in the lead role, and produced by KVN Productions.